More Than 40 Hot Springs for Hikers

 The springs are part of the San Bernardino National Forest and the creek is a state-designated Wild Trout Stream if you enjoy fishing.
 This told me the water is clean.

 The remote location and limited capacity guarantee a peaceful and private soak in nature's embrace.
+When I went I was recovering from my divorce and enjoyed the lithium minerals in the water - known for improving your mood.

 Gamma Hot Springs - USA